What is Hair Analysis?

 Toxic and ineffective.
 Most of these treatments are focused on removing the “problem” at any cost, without concern for creating other problems and without seeking to understand and remove the underlying cause.
 As many know, all medicines have “side effects,” which are really just new symptoms that are the direct result of the treatment.
 Modern medicine is well-suited for emergencies or battlefield medicine.
 However, it is wholly ineffective when it comes to producing health and preventing disease.

 Hair analysis, in contrast, is part of a health-centered paradigm.
 The goal is to improve a person’s health, not manage their disease.
 Using hair analysis properly requires a new way of thinking about health and disease.
 The hair analysis approach is more like balancing or engineering the body instead of fighting disease entities.
 Unfortunately, this idea is quite foreign to most people, and few practitioners are trained in this method.

 As a feature of the health-centered paradigm, hair analysis cannot diagnose a specific disease such as Lyme disease or Autism.
 Instead, it is a screening test that can identify underlying biochemical imbalances that are associated with dozens of health problems.
 The same imbalance on a hair analysis can manifest as several different ailments.

 For example, copper toxicity can cause multiple symptoms, such as PMS, migraines, fatigue, anxiety, and more.
-Instead of treating each symptom individually (for example, treating the migraines with anti-inflammatory drugs, anxiety with anxiolytics, and so on), a health-centered approach would be to remove excess copper and improve the body’s utilization of copper.
-Correcting the copper problem will end migraines and anxiety, as well as improve or eliminate all the other symptoms related to excess copper.
+Instead of treating each symptom individually (for example, treating the migraines with anti-inflammatory drugs, anxiety with anxiolytics, and so on), a health-centered approach would involve removing excess copper and improving the body’s utilization of copper.
+Correcting the copper problem will not only end migraines and anxiety, but it will also improve or eliminate every other symptom related to excess copper.